Why choose an Individual Voluntary Arrangement (IVA)

 If three-quarters of the creditors (by debt value) agree to the proposal, then it becomes a legally binding contract.
 Over 90% of proposals sent by PayPlan Partnership Limited or PayPlan Bespoke Solutions are agreed to.

-Under the contract the debtor (you) make a monthly payment – usually for five years – and at the end, your remaining debts are written off.
+As part of the contract, you will make your affordable monthly payment – usually for five years – and at the end, your remaining debts are written off.

-The creditors are also bound by the contract.
-As long as you keep to your payment schedule and make all of your payments, all interest is frozen and the debt is written off at the end of the payment term.
+Your creditors are also bound by the contract.
+As long as you keep to your payment schedule and make all of your payments, all interest is frozen and your unsecured debt is written off at the end of the payment term.

 An IVA is only available if you live in England, Northern Ireland or Wales.
 If you live in Scotland, you can apply for a Trust Deed.